What We Know: The Helicopter Crash That Killed Kobe Bryant And 8 Others

 "Bryant's daughter, Gianna, was an up-and-coming player in her own right," member station KPCC/LAist reports.
 "She played with the Los Angeles Lady Mambas, which was coached by Bryant and is part of a co-ed youth basketball league he created in partnership with the Los Angeles Boys and Girls Club.
 The team plays at Bryant's Mamba Sports Academy in Thousand Oaks, where the group was heading Sunday morning for a tournament."

-Investigators will have to deal with rugged and elevated terrain: Los Angeles County Fire Chief Daryl Osby "said it took about nine minutes for firefighters to hike extremely steep terrain to the site," KPCC/LAist reports, adding that other firefighters were lowered to the scene from a sheriff's helicopter.
+Investigators will have to deal with rugged and elevated terrain.
+On Sunday, Los Angeles County Fire Chief Daryl Osby "said it took about nine minutes for firefighters to hike extremely steep terrain to the site," KPCC/LAist reports, adding that other firefighters were lowered to the scene from a sheriff's helicopter.

 NTSB member Jennifer Homendy says a team of 18 people will investigate the crash.
-And while bad weather has repeatedly been cited as a potential cause, the team will look into numerous potential factors.
-At a news conference Sunday night, Homendy listed the investigators' areas of expertise: "operations, human performance, airworthiness, structures and power plants."
+And while bad weather has been cited repeatedly as a potential cause, the team will look into numerous potential factors.
+At a news conference Sunday night, she listed the investigators' areas of expertise: "operations, human performance, airworthiness, structures and power plants."

 Homendy added that her team will also be looking at the pilot's history, along with the helicopter's maintenance records and records related to the aircraft's owner and operator.

-One NTSB staff member reached the crash site on Sunday; the rest of the team arrived in California late Sunday and held an organizational meeting Monday morning, to prepare for the complex inquiry.
+One NTSB staff member reached the crash site on Sunday; the rest of the team arrived in California late Sunday and met Monday morning to prepare for the complex investigation.

-When Homendy was asked whether the Sikorsky helicopter has a "black box" flight recorder, she said her team will work to determine whether it does.
+Homendy said her team will work to determine whether the Sikorsky helicopter has a "black box" flight data recorder.

-The aircraft headed northwest over Los Angeles, but as it flew west of Pasadena and south of Burbank, it circled several times over Glendale, after air traffic controllers asked the helicopter's pilot to hold in place temporarily as planes maneuvered to land at a nearby airport.
+After taking off from Orange County, the aircraft headed northwest over Los Angeles.
+Then the helicopter briefly circled several times over Glendale, after air traffic controllers asked the pilot to hold in place to let planes land at a nearby airport.

 The helicopter eventually continued on in a northwesterly direction and then turned south; soon afterwards, it crashed in the mountains near Calabasas.